Signs you might multitask and tips to drive performance as a software developer

 Learn to distinguish what information matters more to you based on the task you are handling in the present moment.
 (Paul Atchley, Professor of Cognitive Psychology at the University of Kansas)

-One commonly-used technique among software development or Agile-minded teams is Pomodoro, a time management method invented by Francesco Cirillo in the 1980.
-The technique sets your work into 25-minute hyper-focus bursts using Pomodoro tomato timer (image), with 5-minute breaks in-between for refreshment.
-Take a 20 ~ 30 minute break after every 4 Pomodoros.
+One commonly-used technique among software development or Agile-minded teams is Pomodoro, a time management method invented by Francesco Cirillo in the 1980s.
+The technique sets your work into 25-minute hyper-focus bursts using Pomodoro tomato timer , with 5-minute breaks in-between for refreshment.
+A 20 ~ 30 minute break is taken after every 4 Pomodoros.

 6.1 Once applying these tips successfully